Parkinson's disease: Prognosis

-As PD is a heterogeneous condition with multiple etiologies, prognostication can be difficult and prognoses can be highly variable.
+Because PD has multiple causes and can affect people in different ways, it is hard to predict how it will progress, and prognoses can be highly variable.
 On average, life expectancy is reduced in those with PD, with younger age of onset resulting in greater life expectancy decreases.
 Although PD subtype categorization is controversial, the 2017 Parkinson's Progression Markers Initiative study identified three broad scorable subtypes of increasing severity and more rapid progression - mild-motor predominant, intermediate, and diffuse malignant.
 Mean years of survival after diagnosis were 20.2, 13.1, and 8.1.

 Around 30% of individuals with PD develop dementia, which is 12 times more likely to occur in the elderly with severe PD.
 Dementia is less likely to arise in tremor-dominant PD.
 Parkinson's disease dementia is associated with a reduced quality of life in people with PD and their caregivers, increased mortality, and a higher probability of needing nursing home care.

-The incidence rate of falls is around 45 to 68%, three times that of healthy individuals, and half of such falls result in serious secondary injuries.
-Falls increase morbidity and mortality.
+The incidence rate of falls is around 45–68%, three times that of healthy individuals, and half of such falls result in serious injuries.
+Falls increase mortality.
 Around 90% of those with PD develop hypokinetic dysarthria, which worsens with disease progression and can hinder communication.
-Over 80% develop dysphagia; consequent inhalation of gastric and oropharyngeal secretions can lead to aspiration pneumonia.
+Over 80% develop difficulty swallowing; consequent inhalation of gastric and oropharyngeal secretions can lead to aspiration pneumonia.